-- 1. "Take in a deep breath" (watch anterior chest rise) - 2.
-"Breathe all the way out" (watch anterior chest fall) - 3.
-"Now take a deep breath in.....in.....in all the way as far as you can" - 4.
-When chest and abdomen stop rising, say "Now hold your breath". - 5.
-Initiate the scan when the chest and abdomen stop moving, allowing for the moment it takes for the diaphragm to relax after the glottis is closed. - 6.
+- 485 2.
+"Breathe all the way out" (watch anterior chest fall) - 486 3.
+"Now take a deep breath in.....in.....in all the way as far as you can" - 487 4.
+When chest and abdomen stop rising, say "Now hold your breath". - Initiate the scan when the chest and abdomen stop moving, allowing for the moment it takes for thediaphragm to relax after the glottis is closed. - 490 6.
 When scan is completed, say "You can breathe normally"

-Parameter Actor Requirement Intravenous Analyst Shall not use images in which intravenous contrast was administered for quantitative nodule volumetry in lung cancer screening or followcontrast Radiologist up of screen-detected nodules.
+Parameter Actor Requirement Intravenous contrast Analyst Shall not use images in which intravenous contrast was administered for quantitative nodule volumetry in lung cancer screening or follow- CUITTASL Radiologist up of screen-detected nodules.
 Artifact sources Technologist Shall remove or position potential sources of artifacts (specifically including breast shields, metal-containing clothing, EKG leads and other metal equipment) such that they will not degrade the reconstructed CT volumes.
 Subject Positioning Technologist Shall position the subject consistent with baseline.
 Table Height & Centering Technologist Shall adjust the table height for the mid-axillary plane to pass through the isocenter of the gantry.
 Shall be consistent with baseline.
-Breath holding Technologist Shall instruct the subject in proper breath-hold and start image acquisition shortly after full inspiration, taking into account the lag time between full inspiration and diaphragmatic relaxation.

-Parameter Actor Requirement Shall ensure that for each tumor the breath hold state is consistent with baseline
+Breath holding Shall instruct the subject in proper breath-hold a acquisition shortly after full inspiration, taking in time between full inspiration and diaphragmatic Shall ensure that for each tumor the breath hold state is consistent with baseline

-3.7.
+493 3.7.
 Image Data Acquisition